RJohnPaul/convolution_polling_model/README.md

 - **Matplotlib** - A plotting library for creating visualizations.
   - [Matplotlib Documentation](https://matplotlib.org/stable/contents.html)

+## Features

+- **Image Convolution:** Apply convolutional filters to detect edges and enhance features in the image.

+- **Max Pooling:** Implement a Max Pooling model to collect the best features and create a smaller, representative image.

 ## Demo

 Check out the [demo](http://bit.ly/demo_mod_run) to see the project in action.